jamiehadd/jamiehadd.github.io/_pages/about.md

 <br>Recent News
 ===========
+<b>February '22: </b> Elizaveta Rebrova (Princeton Univ.
+ORFE) and I are organizing sessions titled "Randomized Iterative Methods beyond Least-squares" and "Tensor Modeling and Optimization" for the "Optimization for Data Science and Machine learning" cluster at the seventh <a href="https://iccopt2022.lehigh.edu/">International Conference on Continuous Optimization (ICCOPT)</a> which will take place at Lehigh University in Bethlehem, Pennsylvania during July 25-28, 2022.
+We have two great slates of speakers organized to speak on these topics!

 <b>February '22: </b>Applications are now open for my funded summer undergraduate research projects <a href="https://uro.hmc.edu/projects">Tensor Models and Methods for Medical Imaging</a>, <a href="https://uro.hmc.edu/projects">Numerical Linear Algebraic Analyses of Opinion Dynamics on Networks</a>, and <a href="https://uro.hmc.edu/projects">Iterative Methods for Large-scale Systems of Linear Equations</a>!
 Applications may be submitted via the HMC URO portal until February 20.

 <b>January '22: </b> Our (with student <a href="http://www.joshvendrow.com/">Josh Vendrow</a>) paper <a href="https://arxiv.org/abs/2109.14820">A Generalized Hierarchical Nonnegative Tensor Decomposition</a> was accepted to the 2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)!
 In this paper, we propose a hierarchical tensor decomposition model that generalizes a natural model for matrices, a property which many hierarchical tensor decomposition models lack.
 This model naturally illuminates the hierarchy of latent topics in tensor-structured data.